scify/Memor-i-Studio/README.md

 You can run either  ```php artisan serve``` or set up a symbolic link to ```/path/to/project/public``` directory and navigate to http://localhost/{yourLinkName}

+## Required steps for Production server

+### Required steps for uploading large files

+In order for the app to work as expected, max size of files and timeout time must be set on the appropriate configuration files for `php-fpm` and `nginx`.

+1. For nginx

+   edit the `/etc/nginx/sites-enabled/memoristudio.scify.org` file and add `fastcgi_read_timeout 300;`
+2. For php-fpm

+   edit `/etc/php/VERSION/fpm/` (or the corresponding php version) and change:
+    * max*input*time = 300
+    * post*max*size = 200M
+    * upload_max_filesize = 200M

+3. Make sure that the `project_memori` user belongs to group `www-data`

+### Mailgun Considerations

+Make sure that the production server IP is whitelisted in Mailgun.

 ## License

 This project is open-sourced software licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-Memor-i studio has been created by [Science For You (SciFY)](https://www.scify.org), a Greek not-for-profit organization.
+Memor-i Studio has been created by [Science For You (SciFY)](https://www.scify.org), a Greek not-for-profit organization.

 The Memor-i Studio project has been funded